kookkui/SoloRPGs/Broken Shores/PCs/CSheet.md

 ShieldPR: 30
 Shieldintegrity: D8
 Currency: 0
-Provisions: 0
-shards: 10
+shards: 0
-csupplies: 10
+csupplies: 0
-rations: 10
+rations: 0
-water: 10
+water: 0
 Godshard: Axor, God of the Earth
 GodshardPassive: "**Inspiring Might.** Both you and any ally in a 10 ft radius receives +1 Armor.
 This ability is always active."
 GodshardActive1: "**Earthbound.** Cost: 4  Range: 20 ft  Resisted: No  Duration: Special You gain an amount of temporary HP equal to your STR.
 Choose a target: each time they receive damage, it is transferred to you instead, until you run out of temporary HP."